-Often we are not sure where the conversation lies or what we should be able to expect from face-to-face chats or online comments.
+Sometimes we are not sure (read: oblivious to) where the conversation lies or what we should expect from face-to-face chats or responses in online comments.
 Where is the conversation?

 Meaningful conversation is a slippery creature, co-created and devised by parties with different interests and points of view.